AC-Polymer-SDL-4/Stirring-Module/README.md

 5. Download `stirring_module.py` and open it in VS Code.
 Feel free to edit this script to accomodate for different uses, for example for changing the stir speed and duration.

 This program contains methods for operating the fan, which are described below and also documented in comments within the script.
 These methods are called in a try-escape block (to be uncommented out in the code) where the program can be stopped by pressing `ctrl+c` on the keyboard.
-- `initialize_fans(pin_num, frequency)`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans are connected to.
+- `initialize_fans()`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans are connected to.
 Be sure to save the returned object as it will be required for calling the subsequent functions.
-- `stir(fans, power, duration)`: commands the fans to stir at a given power (1-100) which is controlled through pwm signals, for a designated amount of time in _minutes_.
+- `stir_for_duration(fans, power, duration)`: commands the fans to stir at a given power (1-100) which is controlled through pwm signals, for a designated amount of time in _minutes_.
 - `stop(fans)`: stops the fans
 - `fans.deinit()`: deinitializes the signal for the pin.
 It is to be used at the very end of the program.
 - `initialize_and_stir()`: contains all of the above functions in order, for easier operation